 What are safer alternatives to topping?

-Now, while you can give topping a go with your autos, there are some safer alternatives that you might want to consider.
+Now, while you can give high stress techniques like topping or super cropping a go with your autos, there are some safer alternatives that you might want to consider.

 Low-Stress Training (LST)